Important Information on Travelling with a Pet After Brexit

 In the event of a No Deal Brexit, there may be changes made to the current Pet Passports Scheme for UK pet owners.
 Our existing Pet Passport scheme which allows UK owners to take their animals to an Official Veterinarian (OV) three weeks before a trip to be microchipped and vaccinated against rabies, would no longer be valid.

-This means that the end of November 2018 deadline is fast approaching for those wishing to travel in from 29th March to the end of March 2019 and during April 2019.
+This means that the end of November 2018 deadline has now passed for those wishing to travel in from 29th March to the end of March 2019 and during April 2019.

 Pet Passport regulations changes post 'No Deal Brexit'